-Lower Division PHYS 103 and PHYS 103L Scientific Physics I 5 credits PHYS 204 and PHYS 204L Scientific Physics II 5 credits PHYS 205 Modern Physics 3 credits MATH 157 Calculus and Analytical Geometry I 4 credits MATH 258 Calculus and Analytical Geometry II 4 credits Upper Division Courses PHYS-Electives 9 credits Courses that can be counted as a minor elective are any 300 or 400 level course other than PHYS 300.
-For chemistry and engineering students, consideration of their course work for their major has led to credit for part of the minor.
-These students, after r finishing PHYS 205, need only get the following PHYS credits: Chemistry: 6 credits (Assuming that physical chemistry is taken for the major.)
-0 ci cuits Civil Engineering: 8 credits Mechanical Engineering: 8 credits Computer Engineering: 9 credits Electrical Engineering: (Electrical Engineering students must take courses other 5 credits than PHYS 306 to satisfy the minor elective.)
+PHYS 103 and PHYS 103L Scientific Physics I 5 credits PHYS 204 and PHYS 204L Scientific Physics II 5 credits PHYS 205 Modern Physics 3 credits MATH 157 Calculus and Analytical Geometry I 4 credits MATH 258 Calculus and Analytical Geometry II 4 credits

+PHYS-Electives 6 credits

+In satisfying the 6 elective credit requirement, all students must take at least one 3 credit, upper division physics lecture course beyond PHYS 300.
+The second three credits may be satisfied with any combination of physics courses above PHYS 205.
+PHYS 390, PHYS 490, PHYS 497, and PHYS 499 may count towards satisfying the second three elective requirement with approval of the Department Chair.
+PHYS 300 can satisfy 2 credits of the second three elective credits with Department Chair approval.

-PHYS 100 - Conceptual Physics credits: 3 The basic principles of physics are covered in a descriptive (non-mathematical) manner.
+PHYS 100 - Conceptual Physics

+The basic principles of physics are covered in a descriptive (non-mathematical) manner.
 Designed for students not majoring in the natural sciences or those needing a very basic background in physics.

-PHYS 100L - Conceptual Physics Laboratory credit: 1 Taken concurrently with PHYS 100.
+PHYS 100L - Conceptual Physics Laboratory

+Taken concurrently with PHYS 100.
 Two hours of laboratory.

-Co-requisites: PHYS 100 PHYS 101 - General Physics I credits: 4 Algebra-based introductory physics.
+PHYS 101 - General Physics I

+Algebra-based introductory physics.
 Mechanics, fluids, and sound.
 Five hours of lecture with experimental demonstrations and problems.
 Not accepted as a pre-requisite for any advanced work.
 Fall.

-PHYS 101L - General Physics I Labcredit: 1 Taken concurrently with or after the lecture course PHYS 101.
+PHYS 101L - General Physics I Lab

+Taken concurrently with or after the lecture course PHYS 101.
 Three hours of laboratory.
 Fall.

-Pre-requisite(s): PHYS 101 PHYS 102 - General Physics IIcredits: 4 Algebra-based introductory physics.
+Pre-requisites: PHYS 101 PHYS 102 - Gen Physics II

+Algebra-based introductory physics.
 Heat, light, electricity, magnetism, and modern physics.
 Five hours of lecture with experimental demonstrations and problems.
 Not accepted as prerequisite for any advanced work.
 Spring.

-Pre-requisite(s): PHYS 101 or PHYS 103 PHYS 102L - General Physics II Laboratorycredit: 1 Taken concurrently with or after the lecture course PHYS 102.
+Pre-requisites: PHYS 101 or PHYS 103

+PHYS 102L - General Physics II Laboratory

+Taken concurrently with or after the lecture course PHYS 102.
 Three hours of laboratory.
 Spring.

-Pre-requisite(s): (PHYS 101L or PHYS 103L) and PHYS 102 or PHYS 103L PHYS 103 - Scientific Physics I credits: 4 Calculus-based physics.
+Pre-requisites: (PHYS 101L or PHYS 103L) and PHYS 102 or PHYS 103L

+PHYS 103 - Scientific Physics I

+Calculus-based physics.
 Classical mechanics: dynamics, waves, and fluids.
 Five hours of lecture with experimental demonstrations and problems.
 Fall and Spring.
 MATH 157 is either a corequisite or pre-requisite for this course.

-Pre-requisite(s): MATH 157 PHYS 103L - Scientific Physics I Lab credit: 1 Taken concurrently with or after the lecture course PHYS 103.
+PHYS 103L - Scientific Physics I Lab

+Taken concurrently with or after the lecture course PHYS 103.
 Three hours of laboratory.
 Fall and Spring.

-Pre-requisite(s): PHYS 103 PHYS 104 - Scientific Inquiry credits: 2 The combination of DUVS 104 lecture and lab courses will esticfuithe Scientific core The combination of PHYS 104 lecture and lab courses will satisfy the Scientific core requirement.
+PHYS 104 - Scientific Inquiry

+The combination of PHYS 104 lecture and lab courses will satisfy the Scientific Inquiry University Core requirement.
 The course is designed and intended for non-science majors.
 The topics will be developed conceptually, with the required mathematics not exceeding high school algebra and trigonometry.
 The specific content will vary with instructor.
 The course title will identify the focus of the lecture course material.
 Fall and Spring.

-Co-requisites: PHYS 104L PHYS 104L - Science Inquiry Lab credit: 1 Taken concurrently with PHYS 104.
+Co-requisites: PHYS 104L

+PHYS 104L - Science Inquiry Lab

+Taken concurrently with PHYS 104.
 The lab experience focuses on developing an understanding of the scientific method and the processes of science, including measurement, modeling, and analysis.
 This experience includes hands-on activities and experiments highlighting the covered processes.
 Two hours of laboratory.
 Fall and Spring.
-Co-requisites: PHYS 104